Does this program address inclusion, equity, and diversity?

 I just received an email about a "Virtual Family Night," what is that?

-In order for the entire family to support one another in leading happy, healthy lives, the Sami's Circuit program offers Virtual Family Nights.
+In order for your entire family to support one another in leading happy, healthy lives, the Sami's Circuit program offers Virtual Family Nights.
 During this livestreamed family night, everyone in the family is encouraged to get up and move!
-Sami kicks off the night by explaining to the parents what kids learn about in his videos, and then it's time to get moving!
+Sami kicks off the night by explaining to the parents what kids are learning about in his videos, and then it's time to get moving!
 Sami will lead families through 8-10 different exercises for 45 seconds each, set to an upbeat energetic music mix!
 Wear comfortable clothing and shoes, and have some water handy for those water breaks!
 And remember Sami’s motto – there is no “right” or “wrong” way to exercise – if you’re moving, you’re doing it right!